-Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.
-(Gal 6:1)
+1Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.
+Gal 6:1

 The one who is seeking to minister to a hurting or sinning believer is to ensure they are not hypocritical and hold onto sin as they tell others to deal with their own sin.
 They must first be putting off all known sin themselves.

-"Do not judge so that you will not be judged.
-For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
-Why do you look at the speck that is in your brother's eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, 'Let me take the speck out of your eye,' and behold, the log is in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother's eye.
-(Matt 7:1-5)
+1"Do not judge so that you will not be judged.
+2For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
+3Why do you look at the speck that is in your brother's eye, but do not notice the log that is in your own eye?
+4Or how can you say to your brother, 'Let me take the speck out of your eye,' and behold, the log is in your own eye?
+5You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother's eye.
+Matt 7:1-5

-The one who is seeking to minister to a hurting or sinning believer is to not be quarrelsome, but kind to all, themselves teachable, patient, and gentle.
+The one who is seeking to minister to a hurting or sinning believer is also to not be quarrelsome, but kind to all, themselves teachable, patient, and gentle.
 They display this character because they know that the work of bringing people to repentance is God's and not theirs.

-The Lord's bond-servant must not be quarrelsome, but be kind to all, able to teach, patient when wronged, with gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth, and they may come to their senses and escape from the snare of the devil, having been held captive by him to do his will.
-(2 Tim 2:24-26)
+24The Lord's bond-servant must not be quarrelsome, but be kind to all, able to teach, patient when wronged, 25with gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth, 26and they may come to their senses and escape from the snare of the devil, having been held captive by him to do his will.
+2 Tim 2:24-26

-When you extend yourself to care for people, do you first ensure that you are filled with the Spirit?
+❖ When I extend myself to care for people, do I first ensure that I am worshipping (filled with the Spirit)?